z390development/z390/doc/user_guide/zCOBOL/zCOBOL_User_Guide.md

 * If the execution trace fails to pinpoint the problem, another option is to include debug test and display statements in the program to further isolate where the problem is occurring.

-## zCOBOL Compiler Commands

-The following is a list of commands available as part of zCOBOL.

-These commands are scripts that are included in the z390 source and distribution and can be enabled by including the script directory in your system path.

-Alternatively you can reference the scripts directly from the command line by specifying the full path.

-=== "Windows"

-    `(z390 install dir)\bat`

-=== "MacOS/Unix"

-    `(z390 install dir)/bash`

-### Command reference

-#### zc390

-Convert CBL source file to macro assembler MLC source file

-#### cblc

-Compile CBL to HLASM BAL and assemble to relocatable object code

-#### cblcl

-Compile CBL to HLASM BAL, assemble, and link to z390 load module

-#### zc390clg

-Compile CBL to HLASM BAL, assemble, link, and execute z390 load module

 ## zCOBOL demos and regression tests